Embrace Differences, Enhance Well-Being

 Therapy for Neurodivergent Adults

 It’s difficult to feel “different” and know that you struggle with things that some other people don’t.
-But “different” doesn’t mean “worse.”
+And, “different” doesn’t mean “worse.”
 At my practice, we celebrate the diverse perspectives and strengths of neurodivergent adults.
 Whether you identify as autistic, ADHD, Cerebral Palsy, or have any other neurodivergent experience, I provide a supportive and accepting space to explore and manage your unique challenges while always holding space for your triumphs.
 I recognize the struggles you may face with fitting yourself into a neurotypical world, often at the expense of your true self.
-I am here to pull out and shine a spotlight on your authentic self and help you navigate life in a way that aligns with your interests and brain’s processing style.
+I am here to pull out and shine a spotlight on your authentic self and help you navigate life in a way that aligns with your interests and brain’s way of functioning and processing.
+I deeply value providing education on what is going on in the brain in an effort to help you understand what gets in the way of performing at a level you wish to see for yourself.
 My personalized approach focuses on enhancing your well-being.
 Some specific skills we can work on together are:

 Executive functioning